Hyperbolic domains in real Euclidean spaces: Localization theorems for the minimal pseudometric

 \section{Localization theorems for the minimal pseudometric}

-If $\Omega_0\subset \Omega$ are domains in $\R^n$ then their minimal pseudometrics satisfy $g_{\Omega}(\bx,\bv)\le g_{\Omega_0}(\bx,\bv)$ for every $\bx\in \Omega_0$ and $\bv\in \R^n$.
+Given domains $\Omega_0\subset \Omega\subset \R^n$, their minimal pseudometrics satisfy $g_{\Omega}(\bx,\bv)\le g_{\Omega_0}(\bx,\bv)$ for every $\bx\in \Omega_0$ and $\bv\in \R^n$; see \eqref{eq:comparison}.
 Assuming that a point $\bp$ is contained in the relative interior of $b\Omega\cap b\Omega_0$, it is often possible to obtain the inverse inequality up to a positive multiplicative constant.
-The motivation is that it is often easier to estimate the metric from below on small subdomains, and in favourable cases such lower bounds imply that the domain $\Omega$ is (complete) hyperbolic.
-There are several known estimates of this type for the biholomorphically invariant metrics; see the papers \cite{Sibony1981,ForstnericRosay1987,Berteloot1994,Gaussier1999,Nikolov2002,IvashkovichRosay2004,DiederichFornaessWold2014,FornaessNikolov2021}, among others.
+The motivation is that it is easier to estimate the metric from below on small subdomains.
+There are several known estimates of this type for biholomorphically invariant metrics; see the papers \cite{Sibony1981,ForstnericRosay1987,Berteloot1994,Gaussier1999,Nikolov2002,IvashkovichRosay2004,DiederichFornaessWold2014,FornaessNikolov2021}, among others.
+We shall prove the following result concerning localization of the minimal pseudometric.